siemens/ix/packages/documentation/docs/installation/limitation.md

 ## Angular

-- 🚧 Tree framework integration is missing
+- 🎉 Currently no limitations

 ## React